OMSAS – Michael G. DeGroote School of Medicine (McMaster University)

 Interviews – the Multiple Mini-Interview (MMI)

-Approximately 550 applicants will be invited to Hamilton for an interview.
+We will invite approximately 550 applicants to Hamilton for an interview.
 Because the interviews involve many other people, you must attend on the date and time specified.
 You are responsible for your travel expenses.
-You will receive a description, in advance, of how the interviews will be conducted.
+We will send you a description, in advance, of how the interviews will be conducted.

 Accommodation for Interview